Lumi-supercomputer/lumi-userguide/docs/hardware/compute/eap.md

 3. The format for time is `dd-hh:mm:ss`.
 In this case, the requested time is 10 minutes.

-4. Request 2 tasks.
+4. Request 2 nodes.

+5. Request 8 tasks per node.
 A task in Slurm speaks is a process.
 If your application use MPI, it corresponds to the number of MPI ranks.

-5. Request 8 threads per task.
+6. Request 8 threads per task.
 If your application is multithreaded (for example, using OpenMP) this is how you control the number of threads.

-6. Request 2 GPUs for this job, one for each task.
+7. Request 2 GPUs for this job, one for each task.
 Most of the time the number of GPUs is the same as the number of tasks (MPI ranks).

-7. If your application is multithreaded with OpenMP, set the value of `OMP_NUM_THREADS` to the value set with `--cpus-per-task`
+8. If your application is multithreaded with OpenMP, set the value of `OMP_NUM_THREADS` to the value set with `--cpus-per-task`

-8. If your code needs a GPU-aware MPI
+9. If your code needs a GPU-aware MPI

-9. Launch your application with `srun`.
+10. Launch your application with `srun`.
 There are no `mpirun`/`mpiexec` on LUMI.
 You should always use `srun` to launch your application.
 If your application doesn't use MPI you can omit it.